 - Connect keyboard and screen (optional)

-- Insert the micro-SD card on which the Home Assistant image is installed in which card
+- Insert the micro-SD board on which the Home Assistant image is installed in which board

 - Connect the USB key containing the configuration file (only on first start-up)